 We prefer that the concept of “playing up” be the rare exception, not the expectation.
 However, since we are a small club, there will be instances where we may ask certain players to play up to help fill out a team if the numbers of players do not work out exactly in each age division.

 What’s the big difference in age divisions in youth volleyball?

 6th graders and younger play in the 12U age division; often subdivided into 11U, 10U, etc. They use a “VolleyLite” ball which is the same size as a regular volleyball, but lighter and softer.
 This helps players learn to retain proper form, so they do not struggle with a heavier ball and/or develop bad technique habits at a younger age.
 Also, the net is approx. 6” lower in the 12U age division.

 How much does club volleyball cost?

 Does La Jolla Volleyball offer Financial Aid or scholarships?

-We do receive some grant money and donations, which is used to distribute among those who apply and qualify for partial financial aid.
+We do receive some grant money and donations (varies year-to-year), which is used to distribute among those who apply and qualify for partial financial aid.
 Visit our Financial Aid page for more information.

 What is the difference between a game, set and/or match?

 Like in tennis, a volleyball match is made up of multiple sets.
 A set is a single game within a match.
 Younger ages and most club matches are best 2-out-of-3 sets.
 Most varsity and college matches are best 3-out-of-5 sets.

 May I help coach my daughter or son during their match?